Giphy/GiphyAPI/README.md

 Search replicates the search found on [Giphy](http://giphy.com).
-Translate converts words and phrases to GIFs and is designed to be used in messaging apps (e.g. the [Giphy Slack integration](http://giphy.com/posts/slack-adds-giphy-to-every-chatroom-wut)).
+Translate converts words and phrases to GIFs and is designed to be used in messaging apps, e.g. the [Giphy Slack integration](http://giphy.com/posts/slack-adds-giphy-to-every-chatroom-wut).
 Trending pulls in the best GIFs from around the internet, hand curated by the Giphy editorial team.
 Random returns a single random GIF, optionally limited to a specified tag.
-[Stickers](http://giphy.com/stickers) are a separate library of animated, transparent GIFs (great for [creation apps](http://giphy.com/create/gifcaption).
+[Stickers](http://giphy.com/stickers) are a separate library of animated, transparent GIFs (great for [creation apps](http://giphy.com/create/gifcaption)!).

 [Giphy Labs](http://giphy.com/labs) is a great place to see various implementations of the Giphy API.
 Learn more about the rest in the documentation below.